WHAT IS A FABLE?

 While many of the best-known fables are indeed ancient in origin, the form still survives today in modern writing.
 We can see this in works such as George Orwell’s Animal Farm and Richard Bach’s Jonathan Livingston Seagull.

-In their modern incarnation, fables often take the form of satire as they allow the writer to criticize contemporary power structures without necessarily naming names.
+In their modern incarnation, fables often take the form of satire, allowing the writer to criticize contemporary power structures without necessarily naming names.

 A COMPLETE 97 PAGE UNIT ON FABLES – NO PREPARATION REQUIRED